maiadegraaf/minishell/README.md

 The first thing the parser does is loop through the lexer list until it encounters a pipe.
 It then takes all the nodes before the pipe as one command.
 Then it checks for redirections, which it stores in the `*redirections` linked list, which holds both the token and the filename or delimiter in the case of a heredoc.
 When the nodes are added to the `*redirections` list, they are deleted from the lexer list.
 Next it checks if the first word is a builtin, in which case it stores a pointer to the corresponding function.
 The parser then combines all remaining words into a 2D array, to be passed to execve or the builtin later on.

 ### Executor
+#### Single Command
+When the parser returns the simple_cmds table back to `minishell_loop`, a simple check is done to determine how many commands there are.
+It handles a single command differently than multiple.
+This is because, like in bash, builtin commands, specifically `cd`, `exit`, `export`, and `unset` cannot be run in a separate process, as then the environmentally variable cannot be properly altered.
+So if there is only one command, and it is one of the aforementioned builtins, it is executed and the function returns back to the `minishell_loop`.
+#### Multiple Command

 ## Installation